linbudu599/tanstack-virtual-list/README.md

 ## Custom and Preset `scrollToFn`

-`@tanstack/react-virtual` provides `scrollToFn` to customize the scrolling behavior, including the animation curve of the scrolling, etc. `tanstack-virtual-list` has a set of built-in scrollToFn implementations that use different animation curves, which you can apply by importing them and configuring them for the `<VirtualList />` component.
+The original `@tanstack/react-virtual` package provides `scrollToFn` to customize the scrolling behavior, including the animation curve of the scrolling, etc. `tanstack-virtual-list` has a set of built-in scrollToFn implementations that use different animation curves, which you can apply by importing them and configuring them for the `<VirtualList />` component.

 ```tsx
 import React from 'react';